barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

     return exposed_service(WEB_SERVICE, match_role, 'http', 80, 30080, namespace)
 ```

 This creates a Kubernetes object for a service that expects service instances (i.e. containers running nginx or similar web server) to listen on port 80, and exposes that port externally on port 30080.
-Once the server container is running and the service object is deployed, you can hit `http://<address>:30080/` with your web browser to access the web server. `<address>` can be the public IP address of *any* node in your cluster. `kubecreate` provides a convenient `get_node_ips(sess)` function to retrieve node IP addresses.
+Once the server container is running and the service object is deployed, you can hit `http://<address>:30080/` with your web browser to access the web server. `<address>` can be the public IP address of *any* node in your cluster. `pykube` provides a convenient `get_node_ips()` function to retrieve node IP addresses.

 Note that on most kubernete platforms, exposed port numbers must be > 30000 unless you modify the kubernetes cluster configuration.